DevExpress/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/rowDragging/allowDropInsideItem.md

 Allows dropping a row inside another row.

 ---
-This option only allows users to drag rows in UI.
-You should also implement the drag-and-drop in code.
-To enable row reordering inside a component, configure the dragging logic in the [onReorder]({basewidgetpath}/Configuration/rowDragging/#onReorder) handler.
-If you need to perform cross-component drag-and-drop, implement the dragging logic in the [onAdd]({basewidgetpath}/Configuration/rowDragging/#onAdd) handler.
+This option enables row dropping only in the UI.
+You should also handle drag-and-drop in code.
+If users drag and drop rows inside a single component, use the [onReorder]({basewidgetpath}/Configuration/rowDragging/#onReorder) handler.
+If users drag and drop rows between components, use the [onAdd]({basewidgetpath}/Configuration/rowDragging/#onAdd) handler.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/TreeList/LocalReordering"